With Pydio, it is possible to share your folders and files publicly, privately and from version 6.4, also remotely.

 Notification - If enabled, this will trigger Alerts whenever the content has been accessed or modified.

-Share Visibility - Enable users wioth whom you share the workspace to view and edit the sharing options you have set up.
+Share Visibility - Enable users wioth whom you share the workspace to view and edit the sharing options you have set up (by default it's private).

 Items shared with me